mwpnava/Flight-Delay-Predictions/README.md

 ## Execution

 1. Navigate to code folder
-2. Execute the following command: <code>streamlit run app_analytics.py</code>, this opens a web page on your local host that displays vizualiations related to our project
+2. Execute the following command: <code>streamlit run app_analytics.py</code>, this opens a web page on your local host that displays visualizations related to our project
 3. Execute the following command: <code>streamlit run app_prediction.py</code>, this opens an interactive user interface that allows the user to select predictor values then click on "predict" to get the prediction from the Machine Learning model.
 4. It is important to note that there might "gray overlap" on the screen as the user makes selection  and a "running" icon  to the top right of the screen.
 The user can still continue to make selections even if the running icon is still active.